Destination Spotlight

 Visiting the Ebisu Circuit

-Ebisu Circuit can be enjoyed in three ways: As a passenger, driver, or spectator.
+Ebisu Circuit can be enjoyed as a passenger, driver, or spectator.

-There is also a school at the circuit where people can learn to drift themselves.
+There is several schools at the circuit where people can learn to drift themselves, including the Sideways Experience.
 There are lessons for everyone from beginners to advanced drivers, covering the basics of drifting and how to set up cars for drifting.
 Some of the students who visit from abroad stay at Ebisu Circuit for as long as two weeks to give themselves enough time to study drifting techniques more thoroughly.

 Events at the Ebisu Circuit